 Evaluate and critique the scientific literature about the cognitive and neurobiological aspects of learning;

 Recognize and refute neuromyths in the field of educational neuroscience.

 For the timetable of this course please refer to MyTimetable

 Mode of instruction

-Written exam (40 MC questions and two essay questions).
+Written exam (multiple choice questions and essay questions).

-Additional literature will be made available on Blackboard two weeks before the start of the course at the latest.
+Additional literature will be made available on Brightspace two weeks before the start of the course at the latest.

 Questions about the course can be addressed to Dr. Linda van Leijenhorst